rpherbig/auctioneer/README.md

 * **!start**: starts a new auction
 * **!stop**: stops the current auction, if any
 * **!exit**: shut down the bot

+# Invite URL

+This bot's invite URL is: https://discord.com/oauth2/authorize?&client_id=1167205208909160488&scope=bot

+Follow that link to invite it to your server